-WSSDA’s Online Board Self-Assessment is a user-friendly tool that helps school boards assess and strengthen their performance in governing for improved student learning.
+WSSDA’s online Board Self-Assessment survey is an easy-to-use tool that helps school boards assess and strengthen their performance in governing for improved student learning.
 Research-based and scientifically validated, the survey is based on the Washington School Board Standards.
 The self-assessment is freely available to school boards in Washington state.

 Developed through funds from the Stuart Foundation and in partnership with The BERC Group and Anderson Data Solutions, the Online Board Self-Assessment has been tested and refined through pilot projects involving school boards and superintendents.
 It represents a cutting-edge approach to helping boards evaluate and improve the way they govern for student learning.

 Each board member receives a link to the survey, which can be completed at their leisure on a smartphone, computer or tablet.
 From start to finish, it takes most folks no more than 10-20 minutes to complete.
 Results are provided in an easy-to-read, color-coded report, which is cumulative year to year.